 National Day in Singapore has just passed, and since my in-laws were visiting, we surely had a lot of fun discovering – or re-discovering – the major food attractions in the city.
 From the very first time I visited Singapore, the Imperial Treasure Fine Chinese Cuisine in Marina Bay’s Shopping area has been a restaurant that made an impression.
 For Singapore National Day we headed there to enjoy their dim sum menu, exclusively available during lunch hours.
-You could say the Imperial Treasure left us longing for more, as we headed there again on Friday evening for dinner, when we indulged ourselves in experiencing their Peking duck and other traditional staples of Chinese cuisine.
+You could say that Imperial Treasure left us longing for more, as we headed there again on Friday evening for dinner, when we indulged ourselves in experiencing their Peking duck and other traditional staples of Chinese cuisine.
 Overall remarkable for the attention to detail that goes into their refined cooking, we recommend this restaurant because it serves dishes that the average Chinese food lover would have tried many times, but will find an element of surprise when trying the same dishes here.

 Traditionally served for breakfast or brunch, dim sum is the ancient tapas consummed by travellers on the silk route.
 Travellers were offered tea in tea-houses along the way, so they could rest from their long and strenuous journey, and snacks were added to the traditional yum cha (literally ‘drinking tea’).
 In time, the quiet ritual of yum cha changed into a dining experience, served from early morning till mid afternoon.
 As we know, dim sum includes mainly steamed buns and dumplings, and the small portions let you enjoy so much more flavour in one meal; while sharing with others makes it a very intimate and special experience for all diners.
 Let me show you just how the Imperial Treasure offers such a great sample of this dining experience.